Drunk in Public Laws – Prosecution (California Penal Code 647(f))

 Under Penal Code 647(f)1, it is unlawful for you to be under the influence of any intoxicating liquor, drug, controlled substance or inhalant in a public place if you are unable to exercise care for your own safety or the safety of others, or while under the influence you interfere with or obstruct or prevent the free use of any street, sidewalk, or other public way.

-In order to convict you of public intoxication in Orange County, the prosecution must prove each of the following elements beyond a reasonable doubt:
+In order to convict you of public intoxication in California, the prosecution must prove each of the following elements beyond a reasonable doubt:

 - You were under the influence of alcohol, any drug, and/or an inhalant, and